Andre601/blog/docs/posts/2022/10-29-itemsadder.md

  |- index.html
  |- pack.mcmeta
 ```
-If you ever worked with a resource pack before should the structure of `resource_pack` look familiar to use, especially with the `pack.mcmeta` present.
+If you ever worked with a resource pack before should the structure of `resource_pack` look familiar to you, especially with the `pack.mcmeta` present.
-This is because this folder basically is the final resource pack structure inside the Zip file, meaning that the structure in it mimics Minecraft's main structure.
+This is because this folder is the final resource pack structure inside the Zip file, meaning that the structure in it mimics Minecraft's main structure.

 ## Creating a basic Item (2D Item) { #creating-an-item }